Shraddha-jpg/DiagnoSys/demo/README.md

 ## Notes
 - You can adjust parameters (sizes, workload, snapshot frequency, fault duration) to create custom scenarios.
-- For each scenario, the LLM agent will analyze the current state and provide a root cause report and recommendations.
+- For each scenario, DiagnoSys Bot will analyze the current state and provide a root cause report and recommendations.
 - For more details, see testcases.txt and the main README.